 3. IPC Minor Rotation: Latinx Immersion

 This minor rotation focuses on providing direct services within the Saint Francis Primary Care clinic.
 This clinic is located in center-city Wilmington, and is the medical home for a large population of Latinx families.
-This fellowship provides opportunity to develop clinical skills in Spanish and attend bilingual supervision seminars.
+This fellowship provides opportunity to develop clinical skills in Spanish.

 This minor rotation offers a fellow the ability to develop skills in early identification and treatment for children with autism spectrum disorders.
 Concerns for autism spectrum disorder often first arise within the primary care office, thus, developing skills in linking systems of care for children with ASD is an important area for a primary care psychologist.
 The fellowship will provide training in brief behavioral intervention for ASD, as well as training in the STAT (Screening Tool for Toddlers and Young Children).

-This minor rotation provides specialty training in providing trauma-based consultation and evidence-based trauma-informed intervention.
-The fellow will be provided training and supervision in trauma-focused cognitive behavioral therapy (TF-CBT), body safety and providing trauma-informed care in IPC.
+This minor rotation provides specialty training in providing trauma-based consultation and evidence-based, trauma-informed intervention.
+The fellow will be provided training and supervision in trauma-focused cognitive behavioral therapy (TF-CBT), body safety and providing trauma-informed care in the outpatient setting.
 Typical trauma types are likely to include sexual abuse, physical abuse, domestic violence, medical illness, community violence and traumatic grief.
 Opportunities for providing assessment and treatment of children with problem sexual behaviors may be available.

-Supervisors: Allison Dovi, PhD, Elizabeth Gravallese-Anderson, PsyD and Hannah Jones, PhD
+Supervisors: Allison Dovi, PhD, and Hannah Jones, PhD